usalu/semio/README.md

 ![Rhino Package](https://raw.githubusercontent.com/usalu/semio/main/docs/installation/rhinopackage.gif)

+[sketchpad](https://github.com/usalu/semio/releases/download/r24.07-1/engine.zip) needs no installation.
+Just unpack the folder and run it.
+If you run sketchpad without Grasshopper then you need to manually download and start the [engine](https://github.com/usalu/semio/releases/download/r24.07-1/engine.zip).
+> NOTE: The binaries are not signed (yet).
+Therefor Windows might give a warning.

 That's it!

 ## Examples

-You can download the examples from the [release](https://github.com/usalu/semio/releases/download/2.0/examples.zip).
+You can download the examples from the [latest release](https://github.com/usalu/semio/releases/download/r24.07-1/examples.zip).

 ### Nakagin Capsule Tower